CCGS George R. Pearkes: Service history

 On 20 August 2015, the ship rescued four people and their boat after their engine had failed in Frobisher Bay, 50 nmi from Iqaluit.
 Responding to the distress call on 19 August, drift ice threatened the rescue and the recovery of the boat and its occupants only took place the following morning on 20 August.
 George R. Pearkes returned them to Iqaluit.
 In March 2016, Canadian Coast Guard trials with the Schiebel Camcopter S-100 took place aboard George R. Pearkes off the Atlantic coast of Canada.

+In 2022 it was announced that George R. Pearkes would undergo a $36.14 million refit at Heddle Shipyards in Hamilton, Ontario, as part of the Canadian Coast Guard's efforts to modernize its fleet.
+The vessel returned to service in the summer of 2025.